aws/aws-cdk/design/feature-flags.md

-# "Future" Flags
+# Feature Flags

 Sometimes we want to introduce new breaking behavior because we believe this is the correct default behavior for the CDK.
 The problem, of course, is that breaking changes are only allowed in major versions and those are rare.

-This document describes a proposal for a pattern/mechanism called "future flags".
+This document describes a proposal for a pattern/mechanism called feature flags.
 It will allow us to introduce breaking behavior which is disabled by default (so existing projects will not be affected) but enabled automatically for new projects created through `cdk init`.

-> The name "**future flags**" is a wordplay on "feature flags" (dah!) to
-> represent features that are "from the future" and indicate that these specific
-> feature flags are only disabled by default only until the next release, after
-> which they will either be removed _or_ turned into regular feature flags that
-> people can select if they so desire.
->
-> Having said all that, I am okay if we feel this is unnecessary and we can call
-> these just "feature flags" and not have a semantic distinction between the
-> ones that are "temporary" and permanent.

 ## Approach